AlexSimAlgos/AlexSimAlgos/README.md

 ## Hi there 👋
 My name is Alex and I do Molecular Bioengineering at Imperial College London.
 I'm from Singapore and am currently living in London.
-I program to make my life easier and my main interests are programming for finance (for personal portfolio management) and bioinformatics.
+I program to make my life easier and my main interests are programming for bioinformatics and finance (for personal portfolio management).

 <!--
 **AlexSimAlgos/AlexSimAlgos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.